SST-03/osumania_map_analyser/README_EN.md

     - **SV Detection**: Whether to enable SV beatmap detection.
         - When enabled, an SV tag will be displayed in the bottom left corner when SV is detected.
         - Note: If the display of beatmap tag capsules is not enabled, the SV tag will not be displayed.
+    - **Pause Detection Threshold**: Set the minimum duration (ms) for a time freeze to be counted as a pause.
+        - A pause is only confirmed when the game time has been frozen for longer than this threshold.
+        - Default is 500ms.
+If game lag causes false positives, increase this value.
     - **Estimator Algorithm**: Choose the algorithm used for difficulty estimation.
         - Mixed: (Recommended) A hybrid algorithm combining the four below, offering relatively higher accuracy.
 Automatically selects the algorithm best suited for the current beatmap.
         - Azusa: A hybrid algorithm oriented towards 4K RC, combining the below algorithms with specific adjustments, performing well in RC scenarios but not suitable for LN-dominant beatmaps.